Middle school years are an important time for the development of critical thinking and problem-solving strategies.

 SOCIAL STUDIES 6B

 Second Semester: Students explore the geographic, political, economic, and cultural development of ancient Greece, Rome, and China.
 The course examines the birth and spread of Judaism, Christianity, Taoism, and Confucianism.
-Students apply historical thinking skills to understand implications of ancient literature, art, and philosophy on later Western culture.
+Students apply historical thinking skills to understand the implications of ancient literature, art, and philosophy on later Western culture.

 List of Possible Elective Courses: